 You can now add redirect rules from right within your MyKinsta dashboard!
 Redirect rules allow you to seamlessly direct traffic from one location to another.
 It is particularly useful for preventing 404 errors, ensuring proper SEO when you make changes, and routing visitors to the correct locations on your site.

 Using free WordPress plugins to implement redirects can sometimes cause performance issues as most of them utilize the wp_redirect function, which requires additional code execution and resources.
+Some of them also add autoloaded data to your wp_options table, which increases database bloat.
 Adding them in MyKinsta means the rules are implemented at the server level, which is a much more optimal way.
 Just follow the steps below on how to add them.

 How to Add a Redirect Rule

 To add a redirect, click on your site in MyKinsta and go to “Redirects.”
 Then click on “Add Redirect Rule.”